dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - These drop-offs may suggest:
   - UX friction or complexity
   - Lack of onboarding or tooltips
-  - Users feeling overwhelmed with tax-related setup
+  - Users are feeling overwhelmed with tax-related setup

 **3. Conversion Rate by Feature Used (100% Stacked Bar Chart)**
 - Although fewer users use features like **IBAN Setup**, **Verified Bank**, and **PEPPOL Registration**, those who do are far more likely to become paid users.